Well wasn't going to be!

 Of course, it couldn't be so simple as a straight swap.
 The old tap had its vacuum and fuel connections on opposite sides to the NOS (correct) tap.
 So I had to find correct sized hoses and clips to make it work.
 I decided to add a fuel filter while I was at it, although I'm not sure why, as the tap's own filter is very fine.
 I decided to use some thick-walled hose for the vacuum as I don't want it collapsing in use and starving the motor.

-I am still waiting for a slot at my mechanic's place for the valve adjustment and carb balance.
-I am hoping that returns it to a good runner.Unfortunately, it looks like this under the tank: This is making me sad, so once it's running properly, I will ride it for the summer and then take it apart for a light restoration.
+This is making me sad, so once it's running properly, I will ride it for the summer and then take it apart for a light restoration.
 I just can't help it.

 GSX250SS Tinykat (gone, but the hole in my wallet not forgotten)